 Rumpl creates the NanoLoft insulation with its very own synthetic down alternative, made up of small clusters of fabric that mimic the characteristics of down by trapping warmth inside pockets of air.
 It’s made with 100% post-consumer recycled plastic bottles.

-I recently converted my RAV4 to be an ultimate adventure vehicle, complete with a full-sized bed in the back so I can comfortably crash wherever my travels take me.
-The Rumpl NanoLoft Puffy is my favorite addition.
+One GearJunkie staffer recently converted her RAV4 to be an ultimate adventure vehicle, complete with a full-sized bed in the back so she can comfortably crash wherever her travels take her.
+The Rumpl NanoLoft Puffy is her favorite addition.

-After feeling how lightweight it was, I was shocked at just how warm it is also.
-I didn’t need any additional blankets to sleep comfortably through a chilly night camping.
+After feeling how lightweight it was, she was shocked at just how warm it is also.
+She didn’t need any additional blankets to sleep comfortably through a chilly night camping.

-My favorite thing about the puffy is that it’s so versatile.
-I can pull it off my bed and wrap it around my body to keep me warm while walking around the campfire.
+Her favorite thing about the puffy is that it’s so versatile.
+She can pull it off her bed and wrap it around her body to keep her warm while walking around the campfire.

 It even comes with a cape clip to fasten it over your shoulders for hands-free use.
-I also love how compact it is when using its stuff sack — perfect for bringing along for a day on the lake!
+She also loves how compact it is when using its stuff sack — perfect for bringing along for a day on the lake!

 Tested by: Chris Potter, Community Manager